Forget The Crash: Markets Want To Go Higher From Here

 Just to be safe

 2,900-3,000 is the substantial support level now and could be used as a take profit/stop loss level.
 It is imperative for SPX to remain above this level, as a break below 2,900 could bring on a more severe correction to the market.
-In a worst-case scenario, we may revisit prior support levels around 2,850, 2,550.
+In a worse-case scenario, we may revisit prior support levels around 2,850, 2,550.

 In a worst-case scenario, we will reenter the recent bear market and likely go down to 2,200 or lower, but this seems like an extremely remote scenario right now.